christianscooty/Final_Project/README.md

 ```

 Then, I iterate through the Crime_NYC_2019.csv file, writing the date and the crime to a new file, Crime_NYC_2019_Covid_date.csv, which has the dates in 2019 which correspond to the 2020 dates.
+The way I made sure the 2019 dates corresponded to the 2020 dates was by takin all the 2019 dates in the file and replacing the year 2019 with the year 2020, then matching these with the COVID dates.
+Since I changed the date format from '03/06/2019' to '3/10/2019', the length of the date fields became inconsistent.
+So, I could not change the date just by slicing the date.
+Instead, I chose to split the date on "/" and put the date back together, adding the 2020 value at the end.

 ```python
 for row in reader: